Beautiful Photo Spots in Kanazawa

 Oyama Shrine

 Oyama Shrine turned out to be a pleasant surprise for us, as we ended up enjoying the site more than we expected.
 Its unusual gate, which mixes Japanese, Chinese, and European styles, is a unique photo subject.
-In addition, the peaceful grounds and the adjacent Japanese garden and pond are great for taking photos.
+In addition, the tranquil grounds and the adjacent Japanese garden and pond are great for taking photos.
+This shrine is perhaps our most favorite photo spot in Kanazawa.

 the stone bench at Oyama Shrine in Kanazawa, with the pond and shrubs in the background.